EQuS/jaxquantum/README.md

 **Core Devs:** [Shantanu R. Jha](https://github.com/Phionx), [Shoumik Chowdhury](https://github.com/shoumikdc), [Gabriele Rolleri](https://github.com/GabrieleRolleri)

 This package was initially a small part of [`bosonic`](https://github.com/EQuS/bosonic).
 In early 2022, `jaxquantum` was extracted and made into its own package.
 This package was briefly announced to the world at APS March Meeting 2023 and released to a select few academic groups shortly after.
-Since then, this package has been open sourced and developed while conducting research in the Engineering Quantum Systems Group at MIT with invaluable advice from [Prof. William D. Oliver](https://equs.mit.edu/william-d-oliver/).
+Since then, this package has been open sourced and developed while conducting research in the Engineering Quantum Systems Group at MIT with advice and support from [Prof. William D. Oliver](https://equs.mit.edu/william-d-oliver/).

 ## Citation